HangfireIO/Hangfire/documentations/Multitenant queues specification.md

 - Direct links to tenant-scoped queue, job, recurring job, or server views must enforce the same authorization check.
 - If no tenant authorization filter is registered, existing dashboard authorization semantics apply and authorized dashboard users can see all tenants.

+Implementation note after the resource-awareness dashboard work:

+- Dashboard tenant authorization should follow the same option-level authorization pattern already used by operational resource commands.
+- Mutating tenant-scoped dashboard actions, if added later, must use a mutation-specific authorization hook rather than read-only dashboard authorization filters.
+- Generated dashboard Razor `.cshtml.cs` files must be updated together with their `.cshtml` sources while Razor generation is skipped by the current build.

 ## Monitoring API Requirements

 Existing DTOs can be extended with optional tenant fields.